rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  We can develop any of these problems after some years of coding.

+Joints and ligaments are so important that our body is often trying to protect their motion.
+Who is the guardian keeping joints and ligaments safe?
+Muscles.

+Among other things, muscles try their best to protect our joints and ligaments from bending or stretching over a certain limit.

+Just to clarify, we use our joints, ligaments and tendons while exercising our muscles.
+The problem is that we will keep them in a constrict range.

-Is there a safe way to open further and bring more circulation to our joints and ligaments?
+Is there a safe way to open our joints and ligaments further?
 Is there a way to keep our deep tissue healthier and juicy ?

 Yes.

-There are specific techniques and we will see them along the book, specially Yoga.
+There are specific techniques, specially Yoga.

 Some forms of Yoga act beyond the muscles.
 They increase circulation into our deep tissues.
 They open our joints and ligaments gently and securely.